FoRoKo1o/DiscordBot/README.md

 channelId=YOUR_DISCORD_CHANNEL_ID
 ```

-Replace the values with your own Discord bot token, Wolvesville API key, clan ID, and Discord channel ID, respectively.
+Replace the values with your own:

+* Discord bot token - from discord.com/developers
+* Wolvesville API key - available in game menu
+* clan ID - can be obtained by using GET /clans/search?name={name}
+* Discord channel ID - that the bot will listen to

 Start the bot by running node index.js in the project directory.

 # Usage